xbbatingkay-hub/camia-BatingkayOlympia/README.md

 - A timer that is put at the top of the screen that takes roughly 25% of the user's current G to slow down progress.

-- An automatic save system that uses JSON files to store data, such as generator amounts, inflated prices, and the user's G.
+- A manual save system that uses JSON files to store data, such as generator amounts, inflated prices, and the user's G.

 - A menu used to upgrade and fix generators, accessed via the "Generator Status" button.